 Before reaching this fantastic national park we plan to stop along the way near the town of Tramandaí where the reedbeds are home to the tiny and skulking Crested Doradito.
 Getting to the site depends on the dirt road conditions, which are influenced by the amount of recent rainfall.

-Ultimate Southeast Brazil, Part II: Day 12 Today we will be visiting the main lagoon in the national park, taking the Talha Mar Trail.
+Rio Grande do Sul: Day 5 Today we will be visiting the main lagoon in the national park, taking the Talha Mar Trail.
 Here we can see clearly that this place is mandatory stopover for resting and feeding for a number of migrant species, especially shorebirds.
 We will find both migrants, mostly from the northern hemisphere, and resident species.
 Here we may find hundreds of Coscoroba and Black-necked Swans, Chilean Flamingo, Yellow-billed Pintail, Yellow-billed Teal, American Golden Plover, Collared Plover, Greater and Lesser Yellowlegs, Hudsonian Godwit, White-rumped Sandpiper, Large-billed, Yellow-billed and Snowy-crowned Terns, Brown-hooded Gull, Black Skimmer.